birddevelper/birddevelper/README.md

 ## Welcome to my Github profile

-I'm a software developer, I started programming at the age of 16 with QBasic.
+I'm a software developer, My programming journey began at the age of 16 with QBasic.
 I'm interested in making life easier by creating utility tools.
-Please visit [my website](https://mshaeri.com) to read my blog and more.
+Please visit [my website](https://mshaeri.com) to learn more about my works and fields of activity.

 ## 📈 Stats